 How and where the SFB is carried is possibly more important than the type of knife.
 If the SFB is being carried with the express purpose of personal protection as either a primary or secondary option it must be readily accessible.
 The ability to access any tool, under the pressure of a close quarter attack, is heavily dependent on where that tool is placed.
 The SFB should be placed in a “hips forward” position as close to the centerline of the body as possible, allowing easy access with either hand.

 The three most common and practical carry locations include:

-1) Waistline Carry – inside waistband or outside, this is heavily dependent on mode of dress, environment, sheathing and sheathing attachment options.
+1) Waistline Carry – inside waistband or outside, this is heavily dependent on the mode of dress, environment, sheathing, and sheathing attachment options.

-2) Pocket Carry – pocket carry allows the end-user to covertly index (Palm) the SFB in a normal, non-threatening and non-telegraphic manner.
-This method is heavily dependent on mode of dress, environment, sheathing and sheathing attachment methods.
+2) Pocket Carry – pocket carry allows the end-user to covertly index (Palm) the SFB in a normal, non-threatening, and non-telegraphic manner.
+This method is heavily dependent on the mode of dress, environment, sheathing, and sheathing attachment methods.
 Pocket carry generally makes accessing and deployment problematic if accessing with the support hand.

 Custom Sheathing Options

 My two cents Here are some facts No Court in the United States recognizes any one the right to carry a knife for self defense period.
 I know over 20 knife instructors who teach the subject while there are less then 10 documented cases of Police using a knife for self defense.
 The majority of civilians that used a knife in self defense and thought they were justified ended up with felony charges that most stuck, out of all the knife Trainers in the country only one Knife Instructors Lesson plan has been approved to be in use for a Major Police Department That is Bram Frank Know the law becarefull.

 Why not feature Blade Rigs for custom carry options as the article clearly uses pictures of their work and they are one of the best custom carry designers for blades or firearms out there…..